How can you be sure what you’re taking?

 While it’s always safest to not take any illicit drugs at all, testing can help minimise the risk.
 You can’t just take someone’s word that you have what you think you have, and you can’t just go on sight or smell alone.

-The best option is to attend a drug testing clinic run by KnowYourStuffNZ, in partnership with the NZ Drug Foundation.
+The best option is to attend a drug checking clinic run by KnowYourStuffNZ, in partnership with the NZ Drug Foundation.
 Here, a sample of a substance will be put through a FTIR spectrometer, which will then tell you what is in the sample, including active ingredients, fillers, cuts, or potentially dangerous substitutions or additives.
 What it doesn’t do, however, is measure purity.

 KnowYourStuffNZ has operated a checking service for some time, however new legislation introduced at the end of 2020 has made it legal for drug checking to be provided by appointed service providers at festivals, events, and other locations.
 It makes it legal for someone to handle illegal drugs for a few minutes for the sole purpose of testing them.
 The drugs themselves remain illegal.

-If you can’t get to a testing clinic, then a reagent test is your next best bet.
+If you can’t get to a checking clinic, then a reagent test is your next best bet.
 In New Zealand, these are legally available from the Hemp store or Cosmic.
 Worth keeping in mind that while these tests can show you if a substance has been entirely replaced with something, they won’t be able to tell if something has been added to a substance.

 For example, it won’t be able to detect if cathinones have been mixed with MDMA, it will only be able to show if a substance has been entirely replaced with cathinones.
 So, if a substance returns a positive test result for MDMA, that doesn’t mean the substance is unadulterated.